pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  save substantial time to set this to False and thus not have the importer verify the presence of each. default is True.

+``download_policy``
+ Set the download policy for a repository.
+By default this is ``immediate``.
+ The other options are ``on_demand``, where content is only downloaded when a client requests it, and ``background``, where the sync does not download content, but after the sync completes a task is dispatched to download all the content in the background.
+The content is available for client retrieval during this time.

 Yum Distributor
 ===============